Yulin-W/alternate-history-editor/README.md

 # Alternate History Timeline Map Editor

+Disclaimer: The maps in the editor are not intended to be exact nor do they represent personal views of the author.
+The maps are provided without any warranty of any kind whatsoever, either express or implied.

 [Click for demo](https://yulin-w.github.io/alternate-history-editor/main.html)

 [Click for equirectangular projection demo (doesn't have lasso fill tool nor geographic underlay)](https://yulin-w.github.io/alternate-history-editor/rect-proj-ver/main.html)